The answer is there may well be an important difference or none – it all depends on who uses the terms.

 By all means, read the essay, but I wouldn’t take what the headhunter has to say about European-style CVs too seriously.
 That’s because British employers prefer short, snappy CVs and they certainly have little relation to whatever it is he is describing in the essay.

-For example, when I started hiring people in Britain during the early 1980s people would send CVs on a single piece of A4 paper.
+In Britain during the early 1980s people would send CVs on a single piece of A4 paper.
 Some would make it to a second sheet, but anyone who required more than two sheets of paper would be regarded with suspicion.
-Admittedly I was hiring journalists and those days word economy was a virtue.
+Admittedly my experience was hiring journalists and those days word economy was a virtue.

 Nevertheless, good British CVs are generally short.